Maysae27/clockProject/README.md

 ## Part B - Extend Your Watch
 -As for this part, I did a major refactoring, creating the HomePage template, controller and view.
-This was importatnt to reduce the responsability of the clock view/controller as new functionnalities were added (buttons to the clock).
+This was important to reduce the responsibility of the clock view/controller as new functionalities were added (buttons to the clock).
 ### Functional Requirements
 - **Adding New Clocks**:
   - A button allows adding new clocks, each synchronized and displaying the local time.